-Adding places in the Media view Adding places in the Places view Editing place (location) data added to photos and videos Viewing place (location) data in the Map pane
+Adding places in the Media view Adding places in the Places view Viewing place stacks in the Places view | Elements 12 Editing place (location) data added to photos and videos Viewing place (location) data in the Map pane Map pane in places view

-An important attribute of a photo or video is the place where it was shot.
-By adding place data to media, you can easily create stacks of photos and videos taken in different places.
+An important attribute of a photo or video is the place where it is taken.
+By adding location information to media, you can easily create stacks of photos and videos taken in different places.

-You can add place data in two views, the Media view and the Places view.
+You can add location information to the media in two views, the Media view and the Places view.